rathoddt/Cloud-Migration/AWS/DMS/README.md

     - Simple migration to prove it can work
     - Keep the size small.
 Not a lot of time or effort
     - Have a fallback plan.
+        - Whom to notify
+        - What applications are affected?
+        - How to restore the data?